 The Outdoor Education program prepares graduates to enter a wide variety of fields.
 Students often pursue a career as a park ranger, program coordinator, naturalist, educator, and youth adventure program coordinator.
 Given the diversity of the Outdoor Education field, career outcomes vary greatly.

 Psychology prepares graduates for positions both directly and indirectly related to the field.
 Graduates often begin careers as mental health counselors, substance abuse counselors, social workers, case managers, law enforcement, and human resources specialists.
-Many careers, such as counselor, post-secondary education, and clinical psychology, will require a student to attend graduate school.
+Many careers, such as counseling, post-secondary education, and clinical psychology, will require a student to attend graduate school.
 To find out more information, please visit the Psychology careers page.